oclservice/ocls-clear-display/README.md

 `terms` | A dictionary of objects for each permission term supplied by CLEAR/OUR.
 For each term, you can define the following two variables:
 `short_text`| Set this value to the short text you want to display when using the `compact_display` mode (see above).
 `hide` | Set this to true if you want to hide a particular term from the display.

+The text of the "Show License"/"Hide License" button can be customized in the ViewIt Labels table within the Alma backend.
+Alter the description for the following codes: `c.uresolver.viewit.license.show_license` and `c.uresolver.viewit.license.hide_license`.